911 Dispatch Communications

 Did You Know?

 In calendar year 2014 Riverside County Dispatch Centers handled 1,643,790 telephone calls and dispatched 875,699 calls for service (CFS) with 277,626 being in-progress priority CFS.

 Altogether, the Sheriff is responsible for policing nearly 1.4 million residents of the County’s population of 2.3 million.

-A nine-week Dispatch Academy as well as a three-week Peace Officer Standards and Training (POST) are required before an individual can join the Riverside County Sheriff's Department Dispatch Communications team.
+Each new dispatcher is required to complete a nine-week Dispatch Academy, a three-week Peace Officer Standards and Training (POST) Basic Dispatch Course, and extensive on-the-job training.
 Two different communications skills are taught:

 - Public Safety Answering Point (PSAP) focuses on call-taking and interviewing techniques, as well as all phone, CAD (Computer Aided Dispatching) and records systems.

 - Radio teaches the basics of dispatching calls for service as well as how to deal with critical incidents on the radio and the workings of the radio system.